fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

-[Dataloader](https://github.com/facebook/dataloader)-library by Facebook offers a good solution for the n+1 problem among other issues.
+[DataLoader](https://github.com/facebook/dataloader)-library by Facebook offers a good solution for the n+1 problem among other issues.
-More about using dataloader with Apollo server  [here](https://www.robinwieruch.de/graphql-apollo-server-tutorial/#graphql-server-data-loader-caching-batching) and [here](http://www.petecorey.com/blog/2017/08/14/batching-graphql-queries-with-dataloader/).
+More about using DataLoader with Apollo server  [here](https://www.robinwieruch.de/graphql-apollo-server-tutorial/#graphql-server-data-loader-caching-batching) and [here](http://www.petecorey.com/blog/2017/08/14/batching-graphql-queries-with-dataloader/).

-### Epiloque
+### Epilogue

-The application we created in this part is not optimally structured: the schema, queries and the muatations should at least be moved outside of the application code.
+The application we created in this part is not optimally structured: the schema, queries and the mutations should at least be moved outside of the application code.
 Examples for better structuring of GraphQL applications can be found from the internet, for example for the server
 [here](https://blog.apollographql.com/modularizing-your-graphql-schema-code-d7f71d5ed5f2) and the client [here](https://medium.com/@peterpme/thoughts-on-structuring-your-apollo-queries-mutations-939ba4746cd8).

 GraphQL is already pretty old technology, being used by Facebook since 2012, so we can see it as "battle tested" already.
 Since Facebook published GraphQL in 2015 it has slowly gotten more and more attention, and might in the near future threaten the dominance of REST.
 The death of REST has also already been [predicted](https://www.stridenyc.com/podcasts/52-is-2018-the-year-graphql-kills-rest).
-Even thought that will not happen quite yet, GraphQL is absolutely worth [learning](https://blog.graphqleditor.com/javascript-predictions-for-2019-by-npm/).
+Even though that will not happen quite yet, GraphQL is absolutely worth [learning](https://blog.graphqleditor.com/javascript-predictions-for-2019-by-npm/).

 </div>